eshwes01/travel/README.md

  Admin (Super) user of the site can add ,
    * Destinations
    * Tour Packages
    * Precise Itinerary details
-    Moreover, admin user can also create
-   * "More Information" posts from the admin panel to display as a post for the users in order to expand more research which can attarct users to book the package that site offered.
+   * Create Post about "Info" in the admin panel to display for the users in order to expand more on their research of the tours.

   > ## Target Audiences  :